Makes about 3 1/2 dozen cookies

 - 1/2 teaspoon vanilla extract

-- Finely grated zest of 1 lemon, plus 1/4 cup juice
+- Zest of 1 lemon, finely grated, plus 1/4 cup freshly squeezed lemon juice

 - 2 cups confectioner’s sugar, sifted